-Scenario: You have system errors and need to repair it.
+Your volume has surface errors and you need to repair it.

 If after using CHKDSK utility you still have disk errors please try alternate programs.

-First, launch the Start Screen by pressing the Windows key or clicking the lower left corner of the Taskbar.
+First, open Start menu by pressing the Windows key or clicking the lower left corner of the Taskbar.
 From the Start Screen, search for the Windows Command Prompt by typing “cmd”.
 Right-click on the Command Prompt and choose “Run as Administrator” from the bar at the bottom of the screen.

 After authenticating as an administrative user, you’ll be at the Windows Command Prompt, a familiar interface for users who remember the days before Windows NT.
 Type the command “chkdsk” followed by a space, then the letter of the drive you wish to examine or repair.
 In our case, it’s external drive “L:”.

 Simply running the CHKDSK command will only display the disk’s status, and won’t fix any errors present on the volume.
 To tell CHKDSK to fix the drive, we need to give it parameters.
 After your drive letter, type the following parameters separated by a space each: “/f /r /x”

 The “/f” parameter tells CHKDSK to fix any errors it finds; “/r” tells it to locate the bad sectors on the drive and recover readable information; “/x” forces the drive to dismount before the process starts.
 Additional parameters are available for more specialized tasks, and are detailed at Microsoft web-site.

 To summarize, the full command that should be typed into the Command Prompt is: